johnpankowicz/govmetting-testbfg-2/README.md

 * Optionally receive a full transcript of the meeting via email.

 At any time, you can go online and:
-* Sign up to receive a phone alert or email whenever a specific issue is discussed.
+* Sign up to receive text alert or emails whenever a specific issue is discussed.
 * Use a more powerful tool to browse a specific meeting.
 * Search all past meetings for issues discussed.
-* See all that was said in the past on any specific issue.
+* See all that was said in the past on any specific issues.
 * See what any specific official said on any specific issue in all past meetings.
 This is especially helpful at election time.

 For a detailed functional design, see: [Functional Design](https://github.com/govmeeting/govmeeting/wiki/functional-design)